kannans89/RustRepo/20_Modules/20_Modules.md

 ```

-## Create a Library Crate and Consume in another Crate
+## Create a Library Crate and Consume in a Binary Crate

 Let us create a library named **movie_lib** which contains a module **movies**.To build the crate library created we will use the tool **cargo**.
 First create a folder *movie-lib* , the source code should go in an *src* folder.The cargo tool will look for a file named *Cargo.toml*,this file will contain the metadata of project ,like version number,author name etc.